pseusys/SeasideVPN/README.md

 ### TODOs

 1. Check tests without 0.0.0.0 iptables rule(s).
-2. Fix GitHub actions.
+2. Rename all "user" and "cleint" to viridian (for consistency).
-3. Rename all "user" and "cleint" to viridian (for consistency).
+3. Fix all READMEs.

 ### Further considerations